Utilities for layout

 display value to allow the use of our extra flexbox utilities for sizing, alignment, spacing, and more.

 padding spacing utilities to control how elements and components are spaced and sized.
-Bootstrap 4 includes a five-level scale for spacing utilities, based on a
+Bootstrap includes a six-level scale for spacing utilities, based on a

 1rem value default